jorins/remark-lilypond/README.md

-# rehype-lilypond
+# remark-lilypond

-A Rehype plugin to render lilypond music notation
+A Remark plugin to render Lilypond music notation